ultimike/drupaleasy-pantheon-docksal/README.md

 *  Empty php.ini file (ready for customization).
 *  "fin init" command that reset the local environment, creates and downloads (using Terminus) a new database backup from Pantheon, and (optionally) enables development-related modules in the local environment.
 *  "fin downloaddb" command that creates and downloads (using Terminus) a new database backup from Pantheon, and (optionally) enables development-related modules in the local environment.
+*  (Commented out) support for xdebug in the docksal-local.yml file.

 ## Prerequisites